 Buying a car to Overland Chile was one of the wisest decisions we could have made traversing South America.
-Just after a few days here, we were surprised at how expensive things really are here, and how complicated it must be for backpackers to navigate!
+After just a few days in Chile, we were surprised at how expensive things really are here, and how complicated it must be for backpackers to navigate!

 With our own vehicle, we’re now free from public bus rides that could cost up to $100 USD per ticket, and can take as long as 24 hours or more in one ride.
 Domestic flights between Chilean cities aren’t reasonable either, and can be as high as $600 USD one way.